jessebmiller/fern/design-thoughts.md

 It's probably useful to have a system that allows generalized positions to be parameterized, like a GitHub general position that can be instantiated with the users different repos kept on GitHub.

+## Architecture

+### Position definitions

+Configuration for the CLI telling it what positions there are and how to handle or arrange them.

+Positions might consist of:

+* Name
+* Storage pipeline (maybe tar -> bzip -> erasure encode -> encrypt -> ipfs)
+  * pipeline step config (encryption keys, erasure code parameters...)
+* Local location
+* Get script
+* Put script
+* Use script

+### CLI (or TUI?)

+Interface that manages positions.

+### Storage Interfaces

+The position state needs to be stored and backed up somewhere and somehow described in the position definition.
+Storage interfaces are responsible for putting and getting the state from it's storage location.

+Storage interfaces should be composable with middleware that can do things like encryption, compression, and erasure encoding when putting and getting form certain storage locations if the position requires it.